MicrosoftDocs/cloud-adoption-framework/docs/strategy/inform/resiliency.md

 It can also facilitate the agile deployment of services by enabling your organization to quickly adjust to market demands while maintaining robust security and compliance postures.

-Ultimately, resiliency is an essential component of your cloud adoption strategy in driving quality and innovation, and supporting long-term business objectives.
+Ultimately, resiliency is an essential component of your cloud adoption strategy because it drives quality and innovation and supports long-term business objectives.

 ## Resiliency scenario examples